 We specialize in helping small to midsize organizations meet the challenges of today while preparing for tomorrow.

 We understand the reality and pressures of running today’s nonprofits.
-We can help you meet today’s challenges while creating a realistic plan for your organization’s future through strategic planning, fundraising and campaign management, executive placement, and volunteer training.
+We can help you meet today’s challenges while creating a realistic plan for your organization’s future through strategic planning, fundraising and campaign management, and volunteer training.
+In today's volatile fundraising environment, count on SMC to provide practical experience and solutions.

 SMC’s expert consultants have practical know-how in many areas, giving your nonprofit organization an affordable, integrated approach that saves you time and resources.